teaching-on-testbeds/mltrain-chi/snippets/create_server_nvidia.md

 ::: {.cell .markdown}

 Before you begin, open this experiment on Trovi:

-* Use this link: [Model training infrastructure and platforms](https://chameleoncloud.org/experiment/share/) on Trovi
+* Use this link: [Train ML models with MLFlow and Ray](https://chameleoncloud.org/experiment/share/d48d7684-cf6d-4c33-bcd6-5504266bc3d4) on Trovi
 * Then, click “Launch on Chameleon”.
 This will start a new Jupyter server for you, with the experiment materials already in it.

-You will see several notebooks inside the `mltrain-chi` directory - look for the one titled `1_create_server_nvidia.ipynb`.
+You will see several notebooks inside the `mltrain-chi` directory - look for the one titled `1_create_server_amd.ipynb`.
 Open this notebook and continue there.

 :::

 ::: {.cell .markdown}